marijnh/Eloquent-JavaScript/16_game.md

 {{index actor, "Vec class", [interface, object]}}

 Actor objects represent the current position and state of a given moving element (player, coin, or mobile lava) in our game.
 All actor objects conform to the same interface.
-They have `size` and `pos` properties holding the size and the coordinates of the top-left corner of the rectangle representing this actor, and an `update` method.
+They have `size` and `pos` properties holding the size and the coordinates of the upper-left corner of the rectangle representing this actor, and an `update` method.

 This `update` method is used to compute their new state and position after a given time step.
 It simulates the thing the actor does—moving in response to the arrow keys for the player and bouncing back and forth for the lava—and returns a new, updated actor object.